pyca/cryptography/docs/fernet.rst

         :class:`MultiFernet` instance have been compromised.
 This decrypts the token `msg` using any of the keys attached to the :class:`MultiFernet` instance and then re-encrypts the token using the primary key.
-This preserves the timestamp that was originally saved with the message.
+This preserves the timestamp that was originally saved with the token.

         If a token has successfully been rotated, then the rotated token will be returned.
 If rotation fails, this will raise an exception.